Skip to Content

 We also offer a 3+2 program – B.S. in IPHS (Exercise Science track) plus M.S. in Athletic Training.

-Learn more about the degree at an upcoming webinar!
+Learn more at an Informational Webinar

 • Check back soon for more dates